By California Business Journal.

 California state lawmakers held a hearing on sports betting last week, with commentary from industry experts overseen by state senators and assembly makers.
 California State Sen. Bill Dodd and Assemblyman Adam Gray are hoping the feedback will help them to put together a bill for legalization on the November ballot.

-California is one of nine set to explore the introduction of sports betting this year.
+California is one of nine set to explore the introduction of sports betting this year, which is great news for March Madness odds.
 Another 20 states have already made the move since the U.S. Supreme Court removed a federal ban in May 2018.

 Speaking to Fox Business, managing director of sports and emerging verticals at Eilers & Krejcik Gaming Chris Grove says: “We will likely approach a total of 30 states with some form of legal sports betting by the end of 2020.”

 It’s no question why more and more states are wanting to get in on the action – U.S. gamblers bet a total of $1.86 billion in November 2019, creating an annual growth rate of 88%.
 According to a tweet from the American Gaming Association, 2019 saw the largest expansion of sports betting in the country.
 Dodd and Gray hope that by spearheading one of two legal movements for regulated sports betting, the state will see a decrease in its current problems with its underground betting market.

 The AGA estimates that Americans illegally wager $150 billion every year.
 Dodd says that legalization could also solve problems with fraud and tax evasion, while “investing in gambling education.”